 The interactive installation harnessed the magic of the carousel with an element of spontaneity and unpredictability, emphasising the liberation, imagination and wonder sparked by experimentation with materials and methods.
 Experimentation and play was encouraged among visitors through talks, tasks and activities based on both hands-on and hi-tech methodologies in design, from paper prototyping, model-making and block-printing on bags to 3D printing and connectivity.

-I continued the maker experience by curating a number of interdisciplinary talks and workshops from leading industry collaboration and tech pioneers including Maker Library Network, Opendesk, Hirsch & Mann and BeatWoven, and were pleased to host many impromptu student competitions from visiting universities.
+She continued the maker experience by curating a number of interdisciplinary talks and workshops from leading industry collaboration and tech pioneers including Maker Library Network, Opendesk, Hirsch & Mann and BeatWoven, and was pleased to host many impromptu student competitions from visiting universities.